 Sir Bruce Robertson was appointed a High Court Judge in 1987, was President of the Law Commission from 2001 to 2005 and then sat on the Court of Appeal until he retired in 2010.
 Sir Bruce was the Chairman of the Rugby World Cup Authority and is now the Chairman of the Sports Tribunal.
 He continues a long involvement with the Pacific as President of the Courts of Appeal of Vanuatu and the Pitcairn Islands.
 He is also a Judge of the Qatar International Court and Disputes Resolution Centre.

 Tracey Berry has over two decades of experience in financial services, specialising in wealth management, regulatory affairs, compliance and distribution.
-She is presently the Non-executive independent Director and Chair of Nikko Asset Management NZ, and Deputy Chief Executive of the Ara Institute of Canterbury.
-Tracey has also held the positions of General Manager Wealth and Insurance, and Group Manager at Kiwibank and Head of Wealth Management at Westpac NZ and Head of Private Bank at Bank of New Zealand.
+She is presently General Manager, TSB Bank and Trustee of Ara Foundation.
+Tracey has previously held the positions of Non-executive independent Director and Chair of Nikko Asset Management NZ, General Manager Wealth and Insurance, Group Manager at Kiwibank and Head of Wealth Management at Westpac NZ and Head of Private Bank at Bank of New Zealand.
 Tracey has a Post Graduate Diploma in Personal Financial Planning from Waikato University and holds the following designations: PFP, FFin, AFNZIM.

 Peter Houghton has twenty years of experience in the finance industry in London.
 He moved to New Zealand from the United Kingdom in 2010, after spending nineteen years in the investment banking industry.
 The majority of Peter’s career has focused on providing investment research to fund managers’ globally.
 His last role was Global Head of Investment Research at Dresdner Kleinwort Investment Banking in the United Kingdom, prior to which he held a number of positions with J.P.
 Morgan.